Our task

 Our initial goal

-Our initial goal for this exercise is to plot a series of temperatures for 25 measurements and to compute and plot the arithmetic mean.
-We imagine that we assemble a working script from various StackOverflow/ChatGPT recommendations and arrive at:
+Our initial goal for this exercise is to plot a series of temperatures and precipitations for January and to compute and plot the mean temperature averaged over the month.
+We imagine that we assemble a working script from various internet research/ AI chat recommendations and arrive at:

 import pandas as pd